conda-forge/proliantutils-feedstock/README.md

 Home: https://github.com/openstack/proliantutils

-Package license: Apache Software
+Package license: Apache-2.0

 Feedstock license: BSD 3-Clause

 Summary: Proliantutils is a set of utility libraries for interfacing and managing various components (like iLO, HPSSA) for HP Proliant Servers.
-This library is used by iLO drivers in Ironic for managing Proliant Servers (though the library can be used by anyone who wants to manage HP Proliant servers).
+This library is used by iLO drivers in Ironic for managing Proliant Servers (though the library can be used by anyone who wants to manage HP Proliant servers)